apache/skywalking/docs/en/Setting-override.md

 ## What is setting override?
 In default, SkyWalking provide `agent.config` for client, and `application.yml` for server settings.

-Setting override means end user can override the settings in these config file, by using system properties, or system environment variables.
+Setting override means end user can override the settings in these config file, by using system properties.

 ## Override priority
-System.Env > System.Properties(-D) > Config file
+System.Properties(-D) > Config file

 ## Override
 ### Agent